Limited Edition Print - Antarctic Seadragon

 As a marine biologist, I loved the field of vicariance biogeography.
 Vicariance is the physical division of organisms based on environmental change.
 Studying this at a time before the advanced genetic technologies we have today, some imagination was required (at times) to align variation in morphology with historical shifts in geography.

-One day in 2003 I was struck by the question of what a seadragon might look like if it lived in the Arctic.
+One day in 2003 I was struck by the question of what a seadragon might look like if it lived in Antarctica.
 I imagined that it would have snowflakes for fins and have the delicate transparency of plankton.
 It took another 19 years before I drew it.
 The image conveys the fragility of our marine life with our warming and increasingly acid oceans.

 A4 (21 x 29.7cm) - Hemp Fine Art paper - 100 available in the series